 A year later in the late Fall of 2005, Bay Center relocated to 31 Noblett Lane, (across from Ross’s Rings and Things) and had a House Blessing to dedicate the space on February 24, 2006.
 After much cleaning, painting and putting up new walls, the center offered a relaxed and peaceful setting away from the stresses of daily life, with an extensive library, reading porch, small kitchen and large grounds, still in the midst of the people!

-With the new place also came the annual celebration of the UN Day of Peace every September 21, beginning in 2006.
+With the new place also came the annual celebration of the UN International Day of Peace every September 21, beginning in 2006.
 As part of that, we dedicated our first Peace Pole on September 21, 2009, our second one on September 21, 2010 and our third one on September 2012.
 Each poles says “May Peace Prevail On Earth” in different languages.
-Click here for info about our peace poles.

 Bay Center supporters, Cliff Schilling and Hal White, worked diligently on our plans to build a labyrinth in the front lawn, and with many donations of time and talents, our outdoor Labyrinth was dedicated on October 5, 2007.

 Another annual event was born in the spring of 2008 when Diana Jamison, a local therapist and Bay Center board member headed up “Heapers and Healers Gathering” on the lawn in May.
 This was an event to bring together all helpers and healers in our community for networking and getting to know one another.

 The Rev’s.
 Karen B. Woodruff and Lyn Holland began offering grief resources in the Fall of 2008.
 These resources are still available for anyone finds themselves grieving a loss.

 In December 2012 the center received a grant from the Robert B. Lantz Foundation for a program of education and support entitled: “A Year of Health and Wellness for Helping and Healing Professionals”.